PanIntegralus/FoodPack/README.md

 I hope so.
 Bedrock Edition resource pack system is somewhat different to Java Edition one, but I'll try my best to make this happen.

 ## Why does the food included in this resource pack have a different name?
-The resource pack is using a trick to change the texture of existing items on the game to another ones.
-Only if you change your game's language to "English (US)" you will see the changed names.
+The resource pack is using custom model data tags to change the texture of some base items.
+This feature is unable to change the names of the items without replacing the original ones.
+However, there's a planned plugin that will support this feature.

 ## When will the resource pack be available to download?
 I plan to release a testing version as soon as I have a decent number of foods included.